The 2025 CWAS "David Malin Awards"

 The Solar System category is for images of solar system objects taken with a telescope.
 Wide-field solar system shots may be entered in the Wide-Field or Nightscape categories depending on the subject and composition.

-The Nightscapes is intended to showcase the increasing popularity and evolution of this relatively new genre of astrophotography, combining beautiful terrestrial foregrounds with a night sky scene - often in a single exposure (HDR is OK) or as a multi-shot panorama.
+The Nightscapes is intended to showcase the increasing popularity and evolution of this genre of astrophotography, combining beautiful terrestrial foregrounds with a night sky scene - often in a single exposure (HDR is OK) or as a multi-shot panorama.
 NOTE: Any image that contains terrestrial foregrounds will be considered to be a nightscape image.

 All entries must be images that faithfully reflect and maintain the integrity of the subject.
 Image manipulations or composites that produce works that are more "digital art" than true astronomical images, will be deemed ineligible.